 Days sales outstanding ("DSO") is one of the key factors that we use to evaluate the condition of our accounts receivable and the related allowances for contractual adjustments and uncollectibles.
 DSO reflects the timeliness of cash collections on billed revenue and the level of reserves on outstanding accounts receivable.
+Our

-Our DSO was 52.3 days at December 31, 2011 as compared to 45.3 days at December 31, 2010.
-The increase in DSO for the year ended December 31, 2011 is primarily due to an increase in net patient service revenue related to acquisitions completed during 2011, the timing of cash collections related to the integration of certain acquired practices on to our internal billing systems and short-term impacts associated with a payment system change by one of the states from which we receive payments.
+DSO was 48.4 days at December 31, 2012 as compared to 52.3 days at December 31, 2011.
+Our DSO improved by 3.9 days, primarily as a result of improvements in cash collections at existing units as well as the continued integration of our recent acquisitions.
 See Application of Critical Accounting Policies and Estimates-Revenue Recognition for more information on our DSO.

 Our cash flow from operating activities is significantly affected by the payment of physician incentive compensation.
 A large majority of our affiliated physicians participate in our performance-based incentive compensation program and almost all of the payments due under the program are made annually in the first quarter.
 As a result, we typically experience negative cash flow from operations in the first quarter of each year and fund our operations during this period with cash on hand or funds borrowed under our Line of Credit.
+In addition, during the first quarter of each year, we use cash to make any discretionary matching contributions for participants in our qualified contributory savings plans.